 Grate nutmeg using a microplane and add to the spice-mix.
 Store in an air-tight container, in a cool and dry place.

 Stick with making a small batch.
-This recipe makes 4 tablespoons (1/4 cup) of seasoning mix.
-The ground spices tend to lose their flavor after a few months, which can alter the flavor balance of the whole blend.
+This recipe makes 4 tablespoons (¼ cup) of seasoning mix.
+You can easily scale it up based on your consumption levels.
+The ground spices tend to lose their flavor after a few months, which is why I always make enough for 1-2 months.

 Cool the toasted, whole spices completely before grinding.
 If the toasted spices are still warm when you add them to the spice grinder, the warmth will turn the spices into a paste rather than a powder.